-Carbon Dioxide Equivalent (CO2e or CO2eq) means a unit of measurement that is used to standardise the climate effects of various Greenhouse Gases on the basis of their global warming potential over a specified timescale.
+Carbon Dioxide Equivalent (CO2e or CO2eq) means a unit of measurement that is used to standardise the climate effects of various GHGs on the basis of their global warming potential over a specified timescale.

-Data means data all and any data held in respect of the Environmental Performance of the Premises, the Building and/or the Estate (as the context requires).
+Data means any and all data held in respect of the Environmental Performance of the Premises, the Building and/ or the Estate (as the context requires).

 (a) energy consumption;

 (d) generation and/ or emission of GHGs; and/or

 GHG Emissions means emissions of GHGs, each expressed as a total in units of Carbon Dioxide Equivalent (CO2e) and from all sources, classified as Scope 1, 2 and 3 Emissions.

 Greenhouse Gas (GHG) means the gases that trap thermal radiation in the earth’s atmosphere.
 They are specified by the United Nations Framework Convention on Climate Change (UNFCCC) in Annex A to the Kyoto Protocol or as otherwise specified by the UNFCCC at the date of this Lease.
 ‘Greenhouse Gases’ shall be construed accordingly.